pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/common-application-features.rst

 - login
 - database connections

+We will need to be able to

+#. upload and retrieve images
+#. create, read, update and delete recipes using some sort of a database

 When we come upon something that Flask cannot do we then import modules.
 For example if you need to provide third part authentication for facebook, twitter and google, Flask doesn't have that functionality built in.